wjtje/esphome-docs/guides/diy.rst

     :image: earth.svg

-This is a curated list of awesome creations with ESPHome containing various custom components, blog posts, videos and sample configurations.
+This is a curated list of awesome creations with ESPHome containing various external components, blog posts, videos and sample configurations.
 It should serve as a means of finding inspiration for new projects and finding other ESPHome-enthusiasts on the web.

 This page purposefully has little moderation.
 Found something great or have something to share?